Advocacy

 The purpose of the ASPP Advocacy Committee is to engage in advocacy on behalf of children, their families, and the profession of school psychology in the Commonwealth of Pennsylvania.
 ASPP’s Advocacy Committee provides collective voice for professional concerns and dissemination of information and unified power in soliciting the assistance of State legislators and regulatory agencies, and in making known the needs and opinions of school psychologists as it relates to enhancing services to the children and families of Pennsylvania.

 There are several ways in which we as an organization advocate.
 One method is by contacting our State Legislators.
 In order to insure that our voice is heard, the ASPP Legislative Committee may ask for your assistance when legislation is before the PA General Assembly.
 You would receive an email asking you to check the website where information on the legislation, ASPP’s response suggestions for how to advocate.
-If you are unsure as to who your legislator is or how to contact them please use the following link: www.legis.state.pa.us
+If you are unsure as to who your legislator is or how to contact them please use the following link: https://www.palegis.us/

 Julia Szarko, Sen. Casey, Jason Pedersen

-In the top right corner of the PA General Assembly Homepage there is a field in which you enter your zip code and click “GO”.
+In the top right corner of the PA General Assembly Homepage there is a field in which you enter your zip code and click GO.
 A page then appears listing all of the PA Senate and House members for your zip code.
 Simply click on the representative’s name and it will take you to his/her webpage that contains all of the contact information.

 Additionally, you can visit the NASP Advocacy Page